jdhao/blog_source/git_branch_operations.md

 git push -u origin <local_branch>
 ```

-The `-u` option sets a upstream branch of the same name for tracking, i.e., now
+The `-u` option sets a upstream branch of the same name for tracking,
-our local branch corresponds to the remote branch of the same name.
+i.e., now our local branch corresponds to a remote branch of the same name.

 Ref: